“Would I recommend buying either of the GMMK compacts? simply put Yes! but the GMMK has its faults, I’ll admit that”

 I know it seems like I have a lot of negatives when it comes to the GMMK and I do have a few.
 I also have a lot like that I like and that has me feeling lost and confused.
 The GMMK Compact is so close to perfection and the fact that it falls short due to what is basically a software update is heartbreaking.

 Would I recommend buying either of the GMMK compacts? simply put Yes! but the GMMK has its faults, I’ll admit that, but it also cost $100 less than the Mass Drop ALT a keyboard that I think most would consider a true competitor.
 Next, I’m nitpicking because I’m spoiled when it comes to keyboards.
-If you just want a really nice keyboard that you can swap switches in and don’t care to make custom lighting profiles or at least don’t plan not swapping back and forth between color profiles once it is set this is the keyboard for you.
+If you just want a really nice keyboard that you can swap switches in and don’t care about swapping custom lighting profiles or at least don’t plan on swapping back and forth between color profiles once it is set this is the keyboard for you.
 If you don’t need or care about advance media controls such as play/pause, next track… ( mute, Vol+, and Vol-) are baked in from the factory then this is the keyboard for you.

 If you want a hot-swappable keyboard that has easily swappable profiles (from the keyboard), the ability to set other functions on another layer using the function key + another key then you might do better skipping GMMK right now (that really hurts to say).
 If the software and firmware are updated in the future I’ll edit the revise the review accordingly.
 Until then the GMMK compacts will be the keyboards that I love and hate.